 Yes.
 My tester was an automatic.

-I don’t understand why Mazda even offer an automatic box for this car.
+I don’t understand why Mazda even offers an automatic box for this car.
 The goal of the MX-5 is to defeat convention, a big middle finger to the current trend of oversized, boring, soulless automotive appliances carmakers are shoving down our throats these days.
 Why put a slushbox in your MX-5 Mazda?
 WHY?!

 The automatic isn’t that bad.
 It’s a six-speed unit, has a “sport” mode, and paddle shifters behind the steering wheel.
 In automatic mode, when driving around town, I’ll admit, it lags a bit, annoyingly downshifting for no reason, and requiring hard throttle input to get it going.
 But in manual mode, with the sport button activated, which actually seems to alter its operation, the system somehow becomes quick and responsive.
 In some cases, it almost felt like a dual clutch unit.
 I’m not kidding here, the automatic doesn’t take much away from the MX-5’s performance, and after a while, it actually grows on you.